 Can chip easily, so users must handle them carefully.

-Full package consists of 6 platters, spoons, forks and tongs.
-Serving platters composed of BPA-free and nontoxic plastic, making it safe to use with food.
+Six platters, spoons, forks and tongs.
+Serving platters composed of BPA-free and nontoxic plastic, making them safe to use with food.
 Trays and utensils come with gold, glittering edge for a fun and elegant look.
 Can be thrown away after eating or reused after handwashing.

 Flimsier than other models on the list.